-Youth participate in Teen Summits every 3rd Saturday of the month discussing issues that they deem important.
+Youth participate in Teen Summits weekly on monday evenings to discuss issues that they deem important.
 Professionals volunteer monthly to highlight their career of choice and present various career opportunities.
 Youth also participate in community service activities.

 These weekly sessions are open to youth between the ages of 10 and 18.
 Referrals can be made by parents, school and juvenile justice officials as well as community-based organizations.
 Youth and their parents are provided with education and training from a curriculum that includes:

 Youth between the ages of 10 – 18 years old who are interested in building their self-esteem and improving their personal development skills can join the following program: